leela-zero/leela-zero/CLOUD.md

 ![screenshot](https://i.imgur.com/tXxMtzX.png?raw=true)

-# In case of system package corruption : Delete the instance

-The first boot installation takes exactly 10 minutes.

-But if, very unfortunately, your instance gets stopped by preemptible use in these first 10 minutes, there is a high probability of package corruption, so i suggest you either run the journal as explained below in # to see if instance is runing fine, or you delete the instance (no need to create a new one, the managed group instance will automatically take care of this).

-If you want to delete an instance, it is in Compute engine-> VM instances, at the right of your instance click on the 3 dots, choose "Delete", and confirm the message.

 # The last obligatory thing you need to know :

 How to manually restart an instance after it has been stopped due to scheduled maintainance :